ShaBa00/RS2-BikeHub/README.md

 https://github.com/ShaBa00/RS2-BikeHub
 2. **Open the main project folder**
 3. **Add the provided .env file to the folder**
+Open CMD (Command Prompt) or another terminal and navigate to the location where the project is located (.\RS2-BikeHub\BikeHub\Baza\BikeHubBck)
-3. **Type in the command:**
+4. **Type in the command:**

-docker compose up
+docker-compose up --build
 Wait for docker to finish composing

+To ensure that all parts within Docker have started, within your CMD, if the message 'Subscriber is running...' appears two or more times, it could be a positive sign that you can proceed to test the applications

 If you want to check only the API endpoints you can open Swagger

- **If you choose the erestorante_desktop follow these steps:**

 Once you have started the API or Docker, you can proceed with launching the applications, which are located in the file fit-build-2025-01-12.zip.

 First, you need to unzip the folder, after which you will find: